 Fondly known as APS it has been a vital institution to generations of New Zealand farmers, scientists, advisors and agribusiness leaders interested in improving animal production.

-Presentations to the Society have often provided results of work in progress or final results several years prior to their formal publication in scientific journals.
-A considerable amount of New Zealand research has been published solely in the conference proceedings.
-The proceedings, therefore, form a valuable record of the progress of New Zealand animal production research.
+Prior to 2018 papers presented at the annual conference were published in the form of a peer reviewed conference proceedings.
+From 2018 the society established the New Zealand Journal of Animal Science Production.
+A considerable amount of New Zealand research has been published solely in the conference proceedings or journal.
+The proceedings/journal, therefore, form a valuable record of the progress of New Zealand animal production research.